shariarkhan433/sql-database-on-salary-management-system/README.md

 # sql-database-on-salary-management-system
-project on database management system
+project on database management system about salary management of a company or bank.